-While the design and adoption of the MWP will require negotiation, once established, the MWP itself should not be a forum for negotiation or political discussion, which would be duplicative and unhelpful in delivering on its mandate.
+While the design and adoption of the MWP will require negotiation, once established, the MWP itself should not be a forum for negotiation or political discussion, which would be duplicative and so not add value toward delivering on its mandate.

 Related to this, the MWP should respect existing mandates under the Paris Agreement and avoid replicating other processes under the UNFCCC.
 The MWP should also respect national sovereignty-including in relation to the updating of NDCs.